VincentSelz/rate_tweets/README.md

 This repo consists of several apps.
 There are apps for only one sentiment spanning ten rounds, and integrated apps.
 The integrated apps are:

-- <b> rate_tweet_text </b>
+- <b> all_scales </b>
 - <b> rate_tweets </b>

-The first only displays only the text to the participant, whereas the latter displays the tweet.
+The first displays all possible rating scales to the participant, whereas the latter only displays one scale

-### rate_tweet_text
+### all_scales

-This app runs 40 rounds and every 10 rounds it changes the choice of answer the participant can give.
+This app runs 40 rounds and every round the participant can answer on all four scales.
 The tweets are distributed to the participants randomly.

 ### rate_tweets

 This app runs 40 rounds and every 10 rounds it changes the choice of answer the participant can give.
 The tweets are distributed to the participants randomly.

-Since the tweets are displayed as such, it takes a long time until the session can run because the tweets have to be retrieved from twitter.

 ### Run the survey